TAUSUG

 Sempurna, Sandakan, Tawau, Lahad Datu, Labuk-Sugut, Kudat districts.
 Austronesian, Malayo-Polynesian, Western Malayo-Polynesian, Meso Philippine, Central Philippine, Bisayan, South, Butuan-Tausug.
 Immigrants from the Sulu Archipelago in the Philippines.
 Known as 'Suluk' in Sabah.
 They use a Malay-Arabic script.
 Agriculturalists: dry and wet rice, maize, millet, cassava, yam, bananas, fruit, coconuts; fishermen; animal husbandry: goats, cattle, water buffaloes, chickens, geese, ducks.
 Muslim.
 NT 1985.
 Bible portions 1918-1993.

 “The Suluk community is a brave community.
-They should act logically, practically, think wisely and have good education for a bright future. he Suluk community should unite and have a new spirit to grow in the various sectors."
+They should act logically, practically, think wisely and have good education for a bright future.
+The Suluk community should unite and have a new spirit to grow in the various sectors."

-State Assistant Finance Minister Datuk Tawfiq Abu Bakar Titingan.
+Datuk Tawfiq Abu Bakar Titingan.

-seminar on Suluk culture, art and heritage at Tawau District Library on 14th January 2011
+seminar on Suluk culture, art and heritage at Tawau District Library

 A Suluk community cultural village in Sabah could enable the younger generation to understand Suluk history and act as a commercial product outlet for tourists coming from abroad to Sabah.
 During the seminar, Sabah Assistant Finance Minister Datuk Tawfiq Abu Bakar Titingan said the Suluk community has its own history, culture and heritage.
 The young Suluk generation should remember, maintain and practise these culture heritage in their daily lives.